Resident Assistant Position Description

 - References and/or recommendations, upon request, for future positions upon successful fulfillment of job responsibilities.

 - Opportunities to be a part of a team, develop as part of a staff, and work with a diverse group of people.

 IMPORTANT FINANCIAL AID INFORMATION:

-If you are hired for the RA position and you receive need-based financial assistance, the residence hall room waiver and TR will be included as a part of your financial assistance package.
-TR, combined with any other financial aid, cannot exceed the cost of tuition.
+If you are hired for the RA position and you receive need-based financial assistance, the residence hall room waiver and meal plan will be included as a part of your financial assistance package.
+This compensation, combined with any other financial aid, cannot exceed the cost of tuition.
 Therefore, an RA will not receive any cash value for awards exceeding the total cost of tuition.
-If you have questions regarding the effect the residence room waiver and the TR upon your aid package, please speak with your financial aid counselor.
+If you have questions regarding the effect the residence room waiver and the meal plan upon your aid package, please speak with your financial aid counselor.
 Any specific impact can be determined only by the Office of Student Assistance, located in the Administrative Center of the Pleasantville Campus (x3751).
 Also, applicants should be sure to file their FAFSA in a timely fashion, as completion of the FAFSA is require before any RA compensation can be posted.